 Best Uses for Hostas

-Because of the variety of sizes and leaf colors, hostas can fit anywhere a shade-loving plant likes.
+Because of the variety of sizes and leaf colors, hostas can fit anywhere a shade-tolerant plant likes.
 Common sites include shady areas like borders, patio gardens, foundations and rock gardens.
 Planting them beneath shade trees is a good way to fill out the garden, but hostas do need some light.
 A few hours in the morning is best.
 You can also grow them in pots and place them on the patio or deck.
 Just remember that they require some shade in order to thrive.

 How to Grow Hostas